Department of Biostatistics, UCLA Fielding School of Public Health

-The UCLA Division of Biostatistics was established in the School of Public Health (SPH) in 1959 and awarded its first Ph.D. degree in 1963.
+The UCLA Department of Biostatistics was established in the School of Public Health (SPH) in 1959 and awarded its first Ph.D. degree in 1963.
 The department was established to carry out the following goals:

-Develop a graduate program to meet the demand for well-trained biostatisticians.
+- Develop a graduate program to meet the demand for well-trained biostatisticians.

-Develop biostatistical research programs responsive to the scientific problems encountered in public health and biomedicine.
+- Develop biostatistical research programs responsive to the scientific problems encountered in public health and biomedicine.

-Actively collaborate with investigators at UCLA and worldwide to solve global health problems.
+- Actively collaborate with investigators at UCLA and worldwide to solve global health problems.

-UCLA is at the forefront of scientific research and policy issues in Public Health, Biology and Medicine.
-The Biostatistics department is centrally located in the UCLA "Center for Health Sciences", which facilitates collaborations among all health science departments including Public Health, Medicine, Nursing, Dentistry, the Neuropsychiatric Institute, Jonson Comprehensive Cancer Center, and the AIDS Institute.
-Faculty members collaborate with investigators in an extremely large number of diverse disciplines, and as a result biostatistics students have ample research opportunities.
-Our research programs in Bayesian methods, causal inference, genetics, hierarchical models, HIV/AIDS, longitudinal data analysis, phylogeny, survival analysis, and optimal design are well-respected nationally and internationally.
-We continue to grow in terms of our faculty, students and programs to meet current and future needs.
+With over 25 biostatistics faculty and 60 students, our department is a leader in biostatistical training for academia, government and industry.
+UCLA Biostatistics is at the forefront of scientific research and policy issues in Public Health, Biology and Medicine.
+The Biostatistics department is centrally located in the UCLA Center for Health Sciences, which facilitates our collaborations with all of the health science schools, centers and departments including Public Health, Medicine, Nursing, Dentistry, Semel Institute for Neuroscience and Human Behavior, Jonsson Comprehensive Cancer Center, and the AIDS Institute.
+Faculty members collaborate with investigators in diverse disciplines, and as a result biostatistics students have a wide variety of research opportunities.
+Our research programs in Bayesian methods, causal inference, clinical trials, genetics, hierarchical models, high-dimensional data, HIV/AIDS, longitudinal data analysis, machine learning, missing data, multivariate statistics, -omics, optimal design, phylogeny, spatial statistics, statistical computing, and survival analysis, are well-respected nationally and internationally.
+We continue to grow in numbers of faculty, students and programs to meet current and future needs.